Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-gb.md

 ---
-title: 'Configuring IPv6 on dedicated servers'
+title: 'Configuring a primary IPv6 address on dedicated servers'
 excerpt: 'Find out how to configure IPv6 addresses on our infrastructure'
-updated: 2024-07-15
+updated: 2025-05-19
 ---

 ## Objective